alkacon/mercury-template/README.md

 The JavaScript is generated from the resources under `./template-src/js`.

-### Building the Mercury OpenCms modules ###

-Mercurys modules are built using [Gradle](https://gradle.org).
-The interesting targets are:

-* `dist_{module name}` to build a single module (includes building the module's JAR if required)
-* `jar_{module name}` to build only a modules JAR
-* `bindist` to build all modules

-The module *alkacon.mercury.template.democontents* contains a complete web site built with the Mercury Template.
-It serves as demonstration of the various content elements that are part of the template.

-The  [OpenCms Documentation](http://documentation.opencms.org) has more details about the general process required to build general OpenCms modules.
-Here we want to focus on the special way the Mercury CSS / JavaScript sources are build.

 ### Building the Mercury CSS and JavaScript  ###

 To customize the template, you can add or change files under `template-src` and then use SASS / npm to compile the sources and place the results in the *alkacon.mercury.theme* module.

 To create Mercurys CSS and JavaScript resources from source, you need to setup a compile environment with [SASS](https://sass-lang.com) and [npm](https://www.npmjs.com).
 There are many articles available in the web on the details on how to setup such an environment, so we will provide only some brief details about the process here.
 We will assume that you have the basic environment already in place here.

-Of course, you need to check out this repository first.
+You need to check out this repository from GitHub first.
 Then run

 ```shell
 sudo npm install